SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

                         form: YYYY-mm-dd.Default is 2020-04-24
   -u, --update          Reads the data from file "json", downloads and adds
                         data from today.
+  --split_berlin        splits Berlin from RKI Data into several counties instead of one county.

 Results
 -------